Audio Demos

 This library is NOT compatible with the free Kontakt Player.

-Kontakt Requirements - Mac OSX
+Kontakt Requirements - Mac OS

 Intel Macs (i5 or higher): macOS 10.14, 10.15, 11 or 12 (latest update).